Sexual Orientation / Gender Identity Discrimination

 Philadelphia's law covers gender identity, defined in Philadelphia Code § 9-1102 as either the perception of oneself or others as male or female, regardless of the person's birth sex, chromosomal sex or physical anatomy.

 New Jersey covers gender identity and expression, defining it as an identity or expression "whether or not stereotypically associated with a person's assigned sex at birth."

 The Philadelphia law states specifically that it does not matter if the person has sought sexual reassignment surgery or if he or she intends to do so.
 New Jersey does not distinguish between transgender people who are pre-op or post-op, or people who do not intend to seek surgery or other medical procedures or treatment.

 An employer may be liable to an employee if they allowed a workplace that is hostile due to the victim's sexual orientation or gender identity in a jurisdiction like Philadelphia or New Jersey, where these traits are covered.

-A hostile workplace may include when the employee is harassed with anti-LGBT slurs, or where derogatory statements are made about a person due to his or her sexual orientation, gender identity or, in New Jersey, gender expression.
+A hostile workplace may include when the employee is harassed with anti-LGBTQ slurs, or where derogatory statements are made about a person due to his or her sexual orientation, gender identity or, in New Jersey, gender expression.